balthisar/tidy/README.md

 Building From Source
 --------------------

-If you’re building from source, be aware that there are now two (2) different build targets setup:
+If you’re building from source, be aware that there are now three (3) different build targets setup:

+	- Balthisar Tidy (web)
-	- Balthisar Tidy
+	- Balthisar Tidy (app)
-	- Balthisar Tidy (no sparkle)
+	- Balthisar Tidy (pro)

-_You should always make sure that you are using the `Balthisar Tidy (no sparkle)` build!_

-### Brief Explanation of the no sparkle target

-Sparkle is popular application update framework, but it requires code signing to work properly, which requires an Apple Mac OS X developer signature.
-Although I have a developer signature, I won’t assume that you have a developer signature, and so the `Balthisar Tidy (no sparkle)` target was added for all source builders’ convenience.

-Note that both targets use the same resources, plists, and produce identical product names, and have identical bundle ID's.
-This is by design.
+_Note that you will probably have to turn off code-signing unless you have an Apple Developer Account_.
+You will still build the same product; it simply won’t be signed with a developer certificate.

+### Build Targets

+- **Balthisar Tidy (web)** will build the version distributed on the www.balthisar.com website, and will include support for Sparkle for auto-updating.

+- **Balthisar Tidy (app)** will be build the version distributed on Apple's App Store, and does not include anything remotely associated with Sparkle.
+It is otherwise identical with the `(web)` build.

+- **Balthisar Tidy (pro)** will build the version distributed as “Balthisar Tidy for Work” on the App Store.
+  Yes, this is the paid version that includes AppleScript support and the ability to export Tidy configuration files, as well as future, unspecified changes.
+If you want to build it yourself and avoid paying for it in the App Store, you can!

 Legal Stuff